Skip to Content

 As in all other hardware vs software discussions, the main difference comes down to having reliability and practicality in software but a more tactile and simplified workflow with the hardware units.
 Hardware samplers are still very relevant, and in my opinion, for a good reason.

 Since those devices created such a revolution in music-making, many people feel a deep connection to those specific sounds used in groundbreaking tracks.
-For example, 808 style samples are still one of the most widely used ones for productions, even 30 years after their initial release!
+For example, 808 style drum samples are still one of the most widely used ones for drum productions, even 30 years after their initial release!

 However, we can’t deny the flexibility that software versions provide.